GoogleCloudPlatform/gke-networking-recipes/README.md

   - [Basic Internal LoadBalancer Service](./services/internal-lb-service) - Deploy an internal TCP/UDP load balancer
 - Multi-cluster Services
   - [Basic Multi-cluster Services](./multi-cluster-services/multi-cluster-services-basic) - Deploy applications across multiple clusters.
 Applications is accessed across clusters via a VIP similar to accessing [ClusterIP Service](https://cloud.google.com/kubernetes-engine/docs/concepts/service#services_of_type_clusterip).
+- Gateway
+  - [Basic Gateway](./gateway) - Deploy Gateway API resources using the GKE Gateway Controller.
+- Multi-cluster Gateway
+  - [Basic Multi-cluster Gateway](./multi-cluster-gateway/multi-cluster-gateway-basic) - Deploy an internal multi-cluster Gateway to load balance across applications across multiple clusters.
+  - [Blue-Green Cluster Pattern with multi-cluster Gateway](./multi-cluster-gateway-internal-bluegreen) - Deploy an internal multi-cluster Gateway to load balance across two versions of an application in different clusters, while utilizing traffic mirroring and traffic weighting to determine readiness and canary a new version of an application.
 ### Contributions

 Do you have a GKE networking recipe that would be useful for others?
 [Contribute it](CONTRIBUTING.md) and help build the shared knowledge of the GKE community!